minoa-lang/reference/src/metaprogramming.md

 - `member`: adds code within the fragment.
 The fragment must be an item.
 The original fragment is unaffected.
 - `member_attr`: adds attributes to the any of the members of the item it is applied to.
 The original fragment is unaffected.
 - `accessor`: adds accessors to a field or property.
 When implemented on a field, it might automatically convert the field into a property, depending on the additional info that is provided.
 - `derive(Trait)`: used to add an implementation of the associated trait to the type.
-This function can be called by either using the meta-attribute directly, or when the trait is given to the [`derive` attribute](#derive-).
+This function can be called by either using the meta-attribute directly, or when the trait is given to the [`derive` attribute].
 The original fragment is unaffected.\
   In addition, a derive attribute may also declare a set of helper macros it can use.
   These are defined after the trait within the `derive` role.
   They may take in any amount of additional info.